dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 fields at the moment.

-Many of the observations made in the corresponding section in the previous chapter apply here as well.
-There are problems with capturing a desirable type for `catch_error` as well as with the non-termination monad.
+Many of the observations made in the corresponding section in the previous chapter apply here as well, for example, problems with capturing a desirable type for `catch_error`.